-In the heart of Leicester’s Cultural Quarter, we had a lovely cosy screening room at The Exchange bar.
+We had a lovely, cosy screening room in the heart of Leicester’s Cultural Quarter.
 With the welcome screen flickering quietly in the background, we were able to grab drinks, pizzas and seats by candlelight.
 Not forgetting the raffle tickets too!
 RDL had helped to organise a great little raffle for The Brain Tumour Charity (in memory of a former teammate), featuring a few Japanese pop culture favourites, such as Hello Kitty, Gudetama and Studio Ghibli characters.
 It had caused much excitement on the event page, so we were hoping to save the draw until after the film.

 “A film about courage, transformation and dreams in the extraordinary world of Japanese women’s wrestling.
 Gaea Girls focuses on the hopes and fears of the beleaguered Gaea Japan squad, whose reputation hangs by a thread after a series of setbacks in the ring.
 There is the spindly 16-year old who spent three years persuading her parents to let her join, the new recruit who ran away but has returned begging for a second chance, and the rookie desperate to make her debut in the ring.
 At the centre of the film is the tough but popular trainer who – with her own very particular philosophy and personal history – rules the girls, trying to fashion them in her own image.” – The RAI website.